robertdebock/presentations/vault-operations.md

 AWS KMS, Azure Key Vault and GCP Cloud KMS use a key on a cloud provider to unseal.
 Access to such a key becomes critical for availability and sensitive.

-You can unseal a non-cloud Vault instance using cloud keys.
+> Note You can unseal a non-cloud Vault instance using cloud keys.

 ----